-We chose a representative location on the floodplain for each sampled site, based on visual examination of vegetation type, soil surface texture, surface water presence, and elevation relative to the bankfull channel elevation (floodplain sites stratified by type in the wet basin were sampled as close to the randomly sampled point as possible).
+We chose a representative location on the floodplain for each sampled site based on visual examination of vegetation type, soil surface texture, surface water presence, and elevation relative to the bankfull channel elevation (floodplain sites stratified by type in the wet basin were sampled as close to the randomly sampled point as possible).
 Once a location was chosen, we extracted a 32 mm diameter soil core using an open-sided corer (JMC Large Diameter Sampling Tube).
-Due to our adaptive methodology, we sampled soil OC slightly differently in the semi-arid versus the wet basin.
-In the semi-arid basin, we cored in irregular increments, generally 25-30 cm.
-After analyzing data from the semi-arid basin, we realized that sampling in regular increments would make analysis more versatile.
-As a result, we switched to extracting soil samples at regular, 20 cm increments in the wet basin.
+Due to our adaptive methodology, we sampled soil OC slightly differently in the semiarid versus the wet basin.
+In the semiarid basin, we cored in irregular increments, generally 25-30 cm.
+After analyzing data from the semiarid basin, we realized that sampling in regular increments would make analysis more versatile.
+As a result, we switched to extracting soil samples at regular 20 cm increments in the wet basin.
 Cores were taken to refusal (i.e., coarse gravel or other obstructions preventing further soil collection) or a depth of approximately 1 m.
-Five cores in the semi-arid basin, 12 cores in the wet basin sites stratified by slope, and 11 cores in the wet basin sites stratified by floodplain type did not reach refusal.
+Five cores in the semiarid basin, 12 cores in the wet basin sites stratified by slope, and 11 cores in the wet basin sites stratified by floodplain type did not reach refusal.
 When no sand or finer sediment was present in the valley bottom (only occurred in headwater channels of the wet basin), we recorded negligible OC concentration.
-Once soil samples were removed from the ground, they were placed in ziplock bags and frozen within 72 hours (most samples were frozen within 8 hours) and kept frozen until analysis.
+Once soil samples were removed from the ground, they were placed in ziplock bags, frozen within 72 h (most samples were frozen within 8 h), and kept frozen until analysis.

-25 2.4 Measuring Soil OC and Texture
+2.4 Measuring soil OC and texture

-To measure the concentration of organic carbon in soil samples, we used loss-on-ignition (LOI).
-We first defrosted samples for 24-48 hours at room temperature.
+To measure the concentration of organic carbon in soil samples, we used loss on ignition (LOI).
+We first defrosted samples for 24-48 h at room temperature.
 Once defrosted, we thoroughly mixed samples to ensure the most homogenous sample possible.
 We then subsampled 10-85 g of soil from each sample for analysis.
-Using crucibles in a muffle furnace, we dried samples in batches of 30 for 24 hours at 105°C to determine moisture content and remove all non-structurally held water.
-Following the guidelines suggested by Hoogsteen et al. (2015), we then burned samples for 3 hours at 550°C to remove organic matter.
+Using crucibles in a muffle furnace, we dried samples in batches of 30 for 24 h at 105 °C to determine moisture content and remove all nonstructurally held water.
+Following the guidelines suggested by Hoogsteen et al. (2015), we then burned samples for 3 h at 550 °C to remove organic matter.
 By comparing the weight of the burned samples with that of the dried samples, we obtained an LOI weight.

-After performing LOI, we used burned samples to perform texture-by-feel to determine the USDA soil texture class and estimated clay content (Thien, 1979).
+After performing LOI, we used burned samples to perform texture by feel to determine the USDA soil texture class and estimated clay content (Thien, 1979).
 To convert LOI weight to OC concentration, we used the structural water loss correction of Hoogsteen et al. (2015) using clay content estimated from soil texture.
 This correction considers water held by clay that may not evaporate during drying but will evaporate during burning.
 It also estimates the proportion of the LOI weight that is OC.
-This correction, represented as a percent of the estimated sample OC content after the correction, ranged from 0.90% to 495.76% (95% confidence interval on median between 16.17% and 24.25%) for the wet basin, and ranged from 5.54% to 570.53% (95% confidence interval on median between 19.76% and 32.11%) for the semi-arid basin.
+This correction, represented as a percent of the estimated sample OC content after the correction, ranged from 0.90 % to 495.76 % (95 % confidence interval of the median between 16.17 % and 24.25 %) for the wet basin, and ranged from 5.54 % to 570.53 % (95 % confidence interval of the median between 19.76 % and 32.11 %) for the semiarid basin.